plainC/wondermacros/README.md

 ## #xamples

 See some examples under examples directory.
+To build them, first install Wondermacros using 'make install' as root.
+Then type 'make'.
+This will also build the regression test suite (see the next chapter).

 ## Regression Test Set

 To run regression tests, go to under main level directory test and type make to compile.
 The regression tests are written directly to the macro files.
-To run all tests type ./wondermacros after building the test set.
+To run all tests type ./test/wondermacros after building the test set.

 ## Macro Reference